No booking fees on the app

 Wolverhampton to Birmingham New Street train timetable

-From Wolverhampton to Birmingham New Street, take the fastest train in 16m, typically 21m.
-Daily, 169 trains depart from Wolverhampton, with the first at 05:27 and the last at 23:38.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Wolverhampton to Birmingham New Street on the fastest train in 16m, usually 21m.
+Each day, 174 trains leave from Wolverhampton, starting at 04:57 and ending at 23:48.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||